 Patrick McCollough, Arkansas, FCU

-Responsibilities: Evaluating and selecting the winners of the Best Practice contest.
+Responsibilities: Evaluate and select the winners of the Best Practice contest.
 Awards are announced during the Annual Business Meeting at the Annual Conference.
 The committee members may rotate annually and judging is completed during the month of May.

-Responsibilities: Evaluating candidates for the Board of Directors election, utilizing vendor to send and tabulate electronic voting, verify ballot totals, announce election results during the Annual Business Meeting at the Annual Conference.
+Responsibilities: Evaluate candidates for the Board of Directors election, utilize vendor to send and tabulate electronic voting, verify ballot totals, announce election results during the Annual Business Meeting at the Annual Conference.

 Chairperson: Beverly McMahon, Century Federal CU

 Responsibilities: Maintain ACUIA’s social media presence through Facebook, LinkedIn and Twitter by posting announcements, pictures, articles, discussions, etc. Work with the executive office to update website as needed.

 Board Liaison: Margaret Chamberlain, Arizona State CU

 Chairperson: Patrick McCullough, Arkansas FCU

 Patrick Smith, University FCU